Oru Caribbean Udayippu

-Oru Caribbean Udayippu is 2019 Malayalam drama film directed by A.Joji starring Rishi Prakash, Samuel Robinson, Vishnu Vinay, Aneesh G Menon, Megha Mathew, Mareena Michal, Niharika and Vishnu Govindan.
-The movie is about rivalry between two musical bands in a College.
+Oru Caribbean Udayippu (translation: A Caribbean con) is 2019 Indian Malayalam drama film directed by A.Joji starring Samuel Robinson, Rishi Prakash, Vishnu Vinay, Aneesh G Menon, Megha Mathew, Mareena Michal, Niharika and Vishnu Govindan.
+The movie is about rivalry between two musical bands in a college.

-Synopsis
+Plot

 The movie tells the story of 6 music enthusiastic youths from a village forms a music band in college.
 They develops a rivalry between other music band which is formed by their seniors.